10 Tools to Minimize the Risk of Child Sexual Abuse

 Teach Safe Touch

-Unsafe touch leaves a child feeling unsafe, confused or uncomfortable.
-Examples of unsafe touch are touching private areas and forcing hugs and kisses.
+Uncomfortable touch leaves a child feeling unsafe, confused or uncomfortable.
+Examples of uncomfortable touch are touching private areas and forcing hugs and kisses.
 Discuss with your child often about what makes them comfortable and uncomfortable.
 Reaffirm to them that they never have to do anything that makes them uncomfortable.

 Teach the Dangers of Secret Keeping